AudioElektronik/artuik/inst/extdata/README.md

 10. Generate report
 11. Format:
     -   Rows: Region, Year (order is important)
-    -   Column: Dimension, Month, Period, Measurment (in order) 12: Download as CSV.
+    -   Column: Dimension, Month, Period, Measurment (in order) 12: Update and download as CSV.

 Format of the rows are `City(Town) | Year | Population`